DFW1N/SRE_Test/README.md

 This section will cover the requirements for the manual deployment using an Azure Service Principal with the bash script.

-> NOTE: Please check you have reviewed the requires applications and Azure requirements for this script, the script will `exit` and tell you to install if you are missing any requirements.
+> NOTE: Please check you have reviewed the required applications and Azure requirements for this script, the script will `exit` and tell you to install if you are missing any requirements.

 ---